Badr bin Hamad Al Busaidi: Diplomatic career

-Following Badr’s return to Muscat 1988, he joined the Foreign Ministry as a diplomat.
-In 1989 he was appointed as the first secretary, and he established the Office of Political Analysis to provide systematic assessment and policy analysis of key international and regional issues.
-In 1990 he was promoted to councillor, and in 1996 he was promoted to ambassador.
-In 1997 Badr was appointed the head of the Minister's Office Department.
-In 2000 he was promoted to undersecretary, and then became Secretary General of the Foreign Ministry in 2007.
-Badr was appointed Foreign Minister on 18 August 2020.
+Following Badr’s return to Muscat in 1988, he joined the Foreign Ministry as a diplomat.
+In 1989, he was appointed as the first secretary, and he established the Office of Political Analysis to provide systematic assessment and policy analysis of key international and regional issues.
+In 1990, he was promoted to councillor, and in 1996, he was promoted to ambassador.
+Al Busaidi was appointed as the head of the Minister's Office Department in 1997.

+In 2000, he was promoted to undersecretary, and then became Secretary General of the Foreign Ministry in 2007.
+He was appointed as the Foreign Minister on 18 August 2020.

-Badr led the initial negotiation with the United States concerning labour law issues, which began in 1993 and subsequently led to Omani membership of the World Trade Organisation in 2000, and to a US Omani Free Trade Agreement in 2006.
+He led the initial negotiation with the United States concerning labour law issues, which began in 1993 and subsequently led to Omani membership of the World Trade Organisation in 2000, and to a US Omani Free Trade Agreement in 2006.
 He has also chaired the Omani side in many bilateral and multilateral meetings regionally and internationally.

+In December 2025, he met Prince Faisal bin Farhan Al Saud in Riyadh to seek a political solution to the crisis in Yemen after a Saudi-led strike on Yemen's southern port of Mukalla, which raised tensions between Riyadh and the United Arab Emirates.

+In late February 2026, Al Busaidi served as a key mediator between the United States and Iran in discussions around the latter's nuclear program.
+He met with US Vice President JD Vance, and gave an interview on CBS News claiming that a peace deal was "within reach".
+Analysts characterised this as a last-minute, and ultimately unsuccessful, attempt to prevent the 2026 Israeli–United States strikes on Iran, which began several hours after Al Busaidi's comments.
+After the United States and Israel attacked Iran, Al-Busaidi said that he was dismayed and that "active and serious negotiations" had been undermined while urging the United States to "not get sucked in further" into the conflict, adding "this is not your war."
+He also claimed that the United States had "lost control of its own foreign policy" and accused Israel of persuading the Trump administration to engage in a war with Iran, which he termed a "grave miscalculation" and a "catastrophe".

-Badr has lectured in Oman and internationally on topics such as cultural dialogue, modernisation and development, and the writing of Omani history.
+Al Busaidi has lectured in Oman and internationally on topics such as cultural dialogue, modernisation and development, and the writing of Omani history.
 He takes a keen personal interest in youth development, human rights and the advancement of women in public life, and he promotes cultural diplomacy, tolerance and mutual understanding.